None required, but Cultural & Visual Analysis (CHS) is recommended.

 Vlog assignment 25%*

 Please note that all assignments need to be submitted in order to pass the course and that penalties will apply to work that is handed in after the deadline.

 A detailed reading list will be given before the start of the course.
-The course will not require you to buy any books: all materials will be available via Leiden University Library’s digital catalogue, the online archive of the Wellcome Collection and, in some cases, Brightspace.
+The course will not require you to buy any books: all materials will be available via Leiden University Library’s digital catalogue and the online archive of the Wellcome Collection.